Elm-R/Personal-Medicine-Tracker/README.md

 - Each module (Database service, Cloud integration, Messaging & Emails, Lambda-based email sender) has its own Dockerfile stored in a dedicated folder
 - The MySQL database runs as a Docker service, replacing the previous CSV-only approach
 - A single docker-compose.yml manages all four containers

+## CI/CD Overview
+- GitHub Actions workflow builds all Docker images using `docker-compose`
+- Each image is tagged with `latest` and the Git commit hash for versioned deployments
+- All images are automatically pushed to Docker Hub

 ## Kubernetes Setup
 - Each application runs as a Kubernetes Job executing Python scripts to completion